facebook/docusaurus/website/docs/advanced/plugins.md

 While themes share the exact same lifecycle methods with plugins, themes' implementations can look very different from those of plugins based on themes' designed objectives.

 Themes are designed to complete the build of your Docusaurus site and supply the components used by your site, plugins, and the themes themselves.
-A theme still acts like a plugin and exposes some lifecycle methods, but most likely they would not use [`loadContent`](../api/plugin-methods/lifecycle-apis.md#loadContent), since they only receive data from plugins, but don't generate data themselves; themes are typically also accompanied by an `src/theme` directory full of components, which are made known to the core through the [`getThemePath`](../api/plugin-methods/extend-infrastructure#getThemePath) lifecycle.
+A theme still acts like a plugin and exposes some lifecycle methods, but most likely they would not use [`loadContent`](../api/plugin-methods/lifecycle-apis.md#loadContent), since they only receive data from plugins, but don't generate data themselves; themes are typically also accompanied by an `src/theme` directory full of components, which are made known to the core through the [`getThemePath`](../api/plugin-methods/extend-infrastructure.md#getThemePath) lifecycle.

 To summarize:

 - Themes share the same lifecycle methods with Plugins
 - Themes are run after all existing Plugins
 - Themes add component aliases by providing `getThemePath`.
-We will talk about theme aliases right next.